 A high temperature (fever)

-Your child might have a high temperature or feel feverish.
+Your child might have a high temperature or feel feverish with no obvious cause.

 Swollen lymph glands